Joubert syndrome: Treatment

 Treatment for Joubert syndrome is symptomatic and supportive.
 Infants with abnormal breathing patterns should be monitored.
-The syndrome is associated with progressive worsening for kidneys, the liver and the eyes and thus requires regular monitoring.
+The syndrome is associated with progressive worsening of the kidneys, the liver, and the eyes and thus requires regular monitoring.

-Delays in gross motor skills, fine motor skills and speech development are seen in almost all individuals with Joubert syndrome.
+Delays in gross motor skills, fine motor skills, and speech development are seen in almost all individuals with Joubert syndrome.
 Delays can be due to low muscle tone as well as impaired motor coordination.
 Some children have also been noted to have visual impairment due to abnormal eye movements.
 Developmental delays are usually treated with physical therapy, occupational therapy, and speech therapy interventions.
-Most children diagnosed with Joubert syndrome are able to achieve standard milestones, although often at a much later age.
+Most children diagnosed with Joubert syndrome can achieve standard milestones, although often at a much later age.

 Prognosis

 In a sample of 19 children, a 1997 study found that 3 died before the age of 3, and 2 never learned to walk.
 The children had various levels of delayed development with developmental quotients from 60 to 85.